lessthen3/Peach-E/README.md

 # Peach-E
 Hey!
 This is a game engine that you are free to do whatever with!

-Peach-E is an open-source game engine that currently is functional for 2D only.
+Peach-E is an open-source game engine licensed under the permissive MIT License.

 Currently you can target Windows, Linux, and MacOS.

+## Building Peach-E From Source

 If you want to build Peach-E for yourself: